alishasonawalla/Arrays/README.md

 matrixWithOOP performs the same tasks as matrixWithoutOOP but using Object Oriented Programming.
 The program creates a matrix class with methods to add a column, reverse a row and transpose a matrix.

+ArrayListWithMultiObj.java stores multiple objects in a java array - circles, matrix, tictactoe (that extends matrix).

 Files
 ---
 challenge1.java